holmesrichards/gearseq/README.md

 Internally, an Arduino Nano collects the clock, reset, and CV inputs, reads the pots, updates the OLED, calculates the sequence, and sends the sequence and period pulses out.

 Pots are used instead of rotary switches to allow larger and variable, software defineable numbers of choices.
-(Rotary encoders would have been more complicated and expensive, and harder to integrate with control voltages.)
+(Rotary encoders would have been more complicated and expensive, using more Arduino pins to read, and harder to integrate with control voltages.)
 One pot is for algorithm selection (or none, to disable the outputs).
 The other four, and the four CVs, are labeled 1 through 4.

 ### Pot+CV 1 and 4